ProdriveTechnologies/voyager/Readme.md

 ## Contact
 Feel free to open an issue with your questions or ideas.
-If there's something that cannot be disclosed through an issue, for example a vulnerability email opensource@prodrive-technologies.com
+If there's something that cannot be disclosed through an issue, for example, a vulnerability, then send an email to: opensource@prodrive-technologies.com